 Share this text in your e-newsletter, blog, or other publications to raise awareness about stroke in your community.

-Hashtags and twitter handles to use:
+- Hashtags and social media handles

 Use any of these resources to promote stroke awareness in your own way:

 - American Heart Association: Stroke Support Group Finder